RZB Leuchten Acrylic Wall Lamps

 Materials: White curved & ribbed acrylic lampshade.
 Black acrylic wall mount.
 Folded brass slat.
 Galvanised metal E27 socket.

 Wall Mount: 13 x 8 cm / 5.11 x 3.14”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 For this setup a frosted bulb was used.

 Manufacturer: RZB, Rudolf Zimmermann Bamberg GmbH, Rheinstraße 16, 96052 Bamberg, Germany.

-Other versions: These RZB Leuchten acrylic wall lamps was probably made in several versions.
+Other versions: These RZB Leuchten acrylic wall lamps were probably made in several versions.
 They are all made in acrylic or an early type of plastic such as Rotaflex or cellulose acetate.
-It is unclear if these RZB lamps are in one of those materials.
+It is hard tot tell if these RZB lamps are in one of those materials.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).